catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

 * It is also necessary to have an **existing network**,  which is attached to a router and has a working subnet, on the project that you wish to deploy the database instance to.
-The network that you create the database instance in **must** have access to the internet, as it is required to download the support files to start the database.
+The network that you create the database instance in **must** have access to the Internet, as it is required to download the support files to start the database.

 ..
 Warning::